natcap/invest.users-guide/source/urban_cooling_model.rst

 * Magnitude of the UHI effect (:math:`UHI_{max}`): Magnitude of the UHI effect (in ° C), i.e. the difference between the rural reference (baseline air) temperature and the maximum temperature observed in the city.

-* Air Temperature Maximum Blending Distance: Search radius (in meters) used in the moving average to account for air mixing (recommended value: 600m).
+* Air Temperature Maximum Blending Distance: Search radius (in meters) used in the moving average to account for air mixing (recommended value range for initial run: 500m to 600m; see Schatz et al. 2014 and Londsdorf et al. 2021).

 * Cooling Capacity Calculation Method: Either "Weighted Factors" or "Building Intensity".
 The method selected here determines the predictor used for air temperature.
 If "Weighted Factors" is selected, the CC calculations will use the weighted factors for shade, albedo, and ETI as a predictor for daytime temperatures.
 Alternatively, if "Building Intensity" is selected, building intensity will be used as a predictor for nighttime temperature instead of shade, albedo, and ETI.